joshbegley/nyt-latest/previous.md

 `The program allows states to invest benefits they receive on behalf of foster children in their care.`\
 https://www.nytimes.com/2026/06/11/us/politics/melania-trump-foster-youth-accounts.html

-**Some States Pull Out of Trump’s ‘Great American State Fair’**\
+**Some States Opt Out of Trump’s ‘Great American State Fair’**\
 `At least five have declined to participate, the latest sign that the national 250th birthday celebration has become a fragmented and partisan affair as the president seeks his imprint.`\
 https://www.nytimes.com/2026/06/11/us/politics/great-american-state-fair.html

 **Tornadoes Are Reported in Illinois as Storms Sweep the Midwest**\
-`For the second day in a row, Chicago is in the bull’s-eye of severe weather on Thursday, but the storm forecast is widespread.`\
+`For the second day in a row, Chicago is in the bull’s-eye of severe weather on Thursday.
+Damage from tornadoes was reported Thursday evening.`\
 https://www.nytimes.com/2026/06/11/weather/chicago-illinois-tornado-storms.html

 **Whipsawed Between Fear and Relief, Iranians Hope for War’s End**\